 While the League of Legends is a popular spectator game, many professionals in Canada prefer other types of games.
 Based on the earnings and number of teams in international and domestic competitions, professional Canadian gamers are mostly playing games such as Dota 2, Fortnite, Global Offensive, Overwatch, and Counter-Strike.

 What Are The Most Popular Spectator eSports Genres?

 According to a survey published on Statista, Canadian eSports fans are most interested in watching sports games, with 34.37% of the people responding to the survey naming this as their preferred eSports genre.
 Real-time strategy games were the second most popular among Canadian spectators, with 32.66%, and first-person shooters the third with 26.2%.

-There were also other genres that attracted eSports viewers in Canada.
-Racing games are the number one choice for 19,82%, fighting games for 19.21%, multiplayer battle arena games for 18.68%, and other genres for 13.2% of Canadians.
+Other genres attracted eSports viewers in Canada.
+Racing games are the number one choice for 19.82%, fighting games for 19.21%, multiplayer battle arena games for 18.68%, and other genres for 13.2% of Canadians.